Podcasting is so much more than speaking into a mic. If you’ve started your own podcast, you already know this.

 Yes, for many reasons.

-A podcast episode can be turned into countless other forms of content.
-Use your subject matter to create a blog post, an ebook, a content upgrade, a YouTube video and more.
+A podcast episode can be turned into countless other forms of content including:

 This will give your listeners more access to the information you share (in new ways) and will also increase your visibility.

 Transcribing your episodes and publishing them on your website as a blog post will provide you with another opportunity to get discovered.

 Be sure to optimize the post for SEO, embed your episode in the post and include a call to action like signing up for your newsletter.

 📙 Related Reading: Learn how to transcribe your episodes for free.

 As you release new episodes, you give them extra visibility by embedding them into your website’s pages or blog posts.

 This is a tool we leverage for our company podcast “Podcasting 101 with RSS.com.“

 Each new episode gets published on it’s own blog post that includes: